Creative Direction Approach for Fashion (Pecha Kecha) (Visual Essay)

 (Who runs the world, Noam Chomsky, 2016)

 This book I'm referencing is an interesting read and a new aspect of judgement behind the current global issues that are occurring in our present day and time.
 Noam's opinion about the rule of western governments in the world is slightly unconventional to the mainstream view to a certain extent.
 Personally, I found the book very contextually informative and biased at times.
-Most of the arguments in the book fully blame and put western foreign policy as the reason behind destruction, when simply it's not.
-At times, I personally believe that people make decisions' that harm their own countries and governments and they should take respobsility for that and not always blame an external factor.
+Most of the arguments in the book fully blame and put western foreign policy as the reason behind destruction, when simply that's not always the case, In my opinion.
+At times, I personally believe the people of certain nations make conscious decisions' that harm their own countries and governments.
+And, they should take respobsility for that and not always blame an external factor.
 However, this book links heavily to the first article I started my conceptualization process with during the beginning of the making project.
 I plan to take this research further by referencing some of the topics/terms I read in the book for a poem as one of the 5 outcomes I'm going to make for this project.

 I attached a short video of Noam Chomsky justifying his point of view further during an interview on audio.

 Makeup Reference from Alexander McQueen's F/W 2014 Runway Show for (Celebrating Archway)